deficollective/defiscan/src/content/protocols/sky.md

 All permissions within Sky are held by the onchain Sky Governance.
 There are no external accounts or multisigs in control.

 Governance is controlled by `MKR`/`SKY` token holders who locked their tokens to earn voting power which allows them to submit and vote on respective proposals, or delegate their votes to another user.
-Any token holder can create a proposal and the protocol uses a system of continuous approval explained in more detail in the [technical section](#exit-window-1).
+Any token holder can create a proposal and the protocol uses a system of continuous approval explained in more detail in the [governance section](#exit-window-1).

 The minimum delay between approval and execution of a governance proposal is currently **18 hours**.
 Governance proposals have a recurring weekly and monthly schedules.
 Those proposals usually have a courtesy delay duration of 2-3 days before taking effect, but proposals remain possible at any time with the minimum delay.

 Emergency measures allow the governance to pause certain contracts through a governance proposal without being subject to the mandatory delay.
 In addition to that, an _Emergency Shutdown Module_ (ESM) exists and can irreversibly shutdown the entire protocol if **500'000** `MKR` tokens are sent to the Emergency Shutdown Contract.
 Funds sent to the contract are considered lost no matter the emergency status.
 During an emergency shutdown users are can retrieve their supplied assets, but no additional supply or borrowing is allowed.
-This is explained further in the technical [exit-window](#exit-window-1) section.
+This is explained further in the technical [governance section](#exit-window-1).

 > Exit Window score: High

 ## Accessibility

 Sky has a main frontend at [sky.money](https://sky.money).
-The frontend is not self-hostable nor open source, but multiple other access points exist with Sky-specific apps such as [Spark](https://spark.fi) or third-party apps like [DeFiSaver](https://defisaver.com) or [SummerFiPro](https://pro.summer.fi).
+The frontend is not self-hostable nor open source, but multiple other access points exist with Sky-specific apps such as [Spark](https://spark.fi) or third-party apps like [DeFiSaver](https://defisaver.com) or [SummerFi Pro](https://pro.summer.fi).
 These apps build an acceptable backup solution in case of failure of the official frontend.

 > Accessibility score: Low